byjg/xmlnuke-php5-installer/README.md

 ### Information

-XMLNuke PHP5 Installer is a Web Interface to aid the XMLNuke install process.
+XMLNuke PHP5 Installer is a Web Interface to automate the XMLNuke install process.
 *This is in beta stage, any contribution is welcome.*